 - The acquiring bank credits the purchase amount to the shop’s account.

-Usually, if you need to keep card details, you should select a payment system that allows doing this on its side (for example, Stripe).
+Usually, if you need to keep card details, you should select a payment processing system that allows doing this on its side (for example, Stripe).
 In this case, the online store website operates only with the identifiers needed to request data from the payment system.
 However, the data leak is still possible as the attacker might find some security gaps during setup of the web server or in the application itself and use the gaps to embed the code to collect personal data or can steal private keys for the aggregator integration.

 To be on the safe side, it makes sense to maintain security updates for CMS and the modules, configure the web server and access rights correctly, and be mindful of the system functional testing to differentiate the access rights to ensure that anonymous users cannot access the orders or that buyers cannot view each other’s orders.

-Surely, a third-party service also wants to earn money and charges business internet professionals a fee for some of its services.
+Surely, a third-party service also wants to earn money and charges businesses a fee for some of its services.
 All providers of internet acquiring services are similar in that they charge a commission for each remittance.
 For instance, Stripe charges 2.9 % of the payment plus 30 cents and promises ‘no setup fees, monthly fees, or hidden fees’.
 Good client-oriented services are ready to offer you a special percentage rate based on your region, business type, and monthly revenue.

 In addition to the remittance fee, payment services can charge fees for: